pazubuike-dot/Lab1_pazubuike-dot/README.md

 - [cite_start]**Validation**: Checks if scores are 0-100 and weights total 100 (60 Formative / 40 Summative)[cite: 33, 34, 35].
 - [cite_start]**GPA**: Calculates GPA on a 5.0 scale.
 - [cite_start]**Archiving**: Moves processed grades to an `archive/` folder with a timestamp[cite: 51].

+The original grades.csv has been archived to the archive/ folder after running organizer.sh.
+The data can be found there.